ICU222/GameDesign_Minotaur/Minotaur/readme.txt

 	In Invetor_BasicLocomotion, ( you can open this dir in unity ) [Hierarchy]
 		ㄴLevel				- here's a maze
-		ㄴThirdPersonController_LITE	- here's a player
+		ㄴMinotaur			- here's a player
 		ㄴThirdPersonCamera_LITE		- here's a view of camera

 2. some description of other files :